Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Systematic uncertainties

 The resulting relative systematic uncertainties on the normalized jet substructure distributions are summarized in Table ~\ref{tab:Unc_table}.
 The dominant systematic uncertainties are the jet energy scale, physics model and PF scale uncertainties.

 Uncertainties with upward and downward variation, such as the jet energy scale uncertainty, are symmetrized bin-by-bin.
 The one-sided variations are kept as one-sided, with the exception of the tracking efficiency uncertainty, which is symmetrized bin-by-bin.
 The different sources of uncertainty are considered to be independent from each other and their effects are added in quadrature at a given bin.
 The systematic uncertainties of each source are considered as bin-to-bin fully correlated.
 The tracking efficiency, PF candidate energy scale, trigger fit modeling, and jet energy resolution uncertainties are propagated as fully correlated bin-by-bin in the \PDz-to-inclusive jet ratio presented in the next section.
-Other systematic uncertainties, such as those specific to the prompt \PDz jet analysis, are propagated as uncorrelated in the \PDz-to-inclusive jet ratio.
-The jet energy scale and physics model uncertainties are propagated as uncorrelated in the ratio of \PDz-to-inclusive jet distributions.
+The jet energy scale, physics model uncertainties, and uncertainties specific to the prompt \PDz jet analysis are propagated as uncorrelated in the ratio of \PDz-to-inclusive jet distributions.
 The statistical correlation between the \PDz jet and the inclusive jet samples is taken into account in the propagation of the statistical uncertainties for the ratio, which results in a statistical correlation coefficient of a few percent.
 The total experimental uncertainty in the measurement is obtained by adding in quadrature the total systematic uncertainty and the statistical uncertainty.